canonical/dns-operators/docs/explanation/bind-charm-architecture.md

 ## Scaling behavior

 When Bind is scaled, only one unit gets the `active` status, all the others are in `standby`.
 A new `active` unit is elected whenever the previous one goes down.
-The `active` unit is the one updating the zone configuration of its workload and has Bind working as a primary authoritative server over them.
+The `active` unit updates the zone configuration of its workload and has Bind working as a primary authoritative server over them.
 All the `standby` units have Bind working as a secondary server, replicating the records via the usual DNS zone transfer.

 ## Charm code overview